tkhobbes/newbooksdb/README.md

 - email: The email of a user (must be unique)
 - password_digest (for the has_secure_password method)

+#### Owners and Profiles

+Owners are used to store owners of books and the model serves as the authentication model for Devise.
+Profiles are used to store more info about a owner (name, picture etc).

 ### Ruby Version

 This application is setup using Ruby v 3.1.2